 10 Common Summer Health Problems in Children and How to prevent them?

-Dehydration is the most common summer health concern in kids, mainly because they’re so busy playing, they simply forget to drink!
+Dehydration is one of the most common summer health problems in kids, mainly because they’re so busy playing, they simply forget to drink!
 They probably look like they’re drinking more than usual, but it’s likely to still be less than what their bodies need in hot weather.
 The risk increases if they regularly play outdoors, where they sweat a lot.
 The signs of dehydration include extreme thirst, fatigue and very little urine output.
 In such situations, give them a drink of water, oral rehydration solution or coconut water – these help to restore the minerals and salts lost through sweating.

 To prevent suntan, always use sunscreen while out in the sun.